Counterfactual Forecasting for Panel Data: Main results

 \subsection{Examples}

-We demonstrate our results with a \textit{one-factor model} ($r = 1$) for the outcome variable.
-Under \asn \ref{asn:var1_factors}, the factors follow a first order autoregressive (AR(1)) process for which the coefficient is denoted by $\phi$.
-We obtain the outcome model structure satisfied by \asn \ref{asn:factor}, \ref{asn:idiosyncratic} and \ref{asn:independence} in the one-factor model with $\sigma_\eta^2 \defeq \var(\eta_t), \sigma_F^2 \defeq \var(F_t)$ and $\sigma_\Lambda^2 \defeq \var(\Lambda_i)$.
+We demonstrate our results with a \textit{one-factor model} for the outcome variable.
+Under \asn \ref{asn:var1_factors}, the factors follow a first order autoregressive (AR(1)) process.
 We consider some commonly used treatment designs in causal inference as our examples for observation mechanism, with $W$ being independent of other sources of randomness.